jackonelli/mcmc_corr_score_diffusion/README.md

 # MCMC-Correction for Diffusion Model Composition: Energy Approximation using Diffusion Models

-Implementation for the paper [...]
+Implementation for the paper [MCMC-Correction of Score-Based Diffusion Models for Model Composition](https://arxiv.org/abs/2307.14012)

 The code is based on the implementation for the paper [Reduce, reuse, recycle](https://arxiv.org/abs/2302.11552), with original code [here](https://github.com/yilundu/reduce_reuse_recycle), commit `513361e60bb677dec75c086a234715f3db97ea51`